The Powerful Benefits of the Best Types of Incense

 Sandalwood for grounding and relaxing

-“Sandalwood has been used in incense for at least 4000 years for good reason,” says Dan.
-“Its effects are both grounding and euphoric promoting a sense of well being and relaxation with a woody, sweet and exotic scent that wraps you in peace and harmony.”
+“Sandalwood Incense has been used for at least 4000 years for good reason,” says Dan.
+“Its effects are both grounding and euphoric, promoting a sense of well being and relaxation with a woody, sweet and exotic scent that wraps you in peace and harmony.”

-6 Different Types of Incense for Sleep Meditation
+Different Types of Incense for Sleep and Meditation

 Nag Champa, Sunrise, Sandalwood, Midnight, and Patchouli, and Celestial by Satya.
 Many people burn incense to relieve stress and tension, because the scent of burning incense doesn’t just affect moods and spaces, it changes them.